 With rent to pay and books to buy, university can be expensive, and sometimes student loans and bursaries don’t stretch as far as you’d think, and you may find yourself in want or need of a little extra income on the side to help you enjoy your time more.
-You can start something new, like we spoke about here, but if that isn’t your thing then there are plenty of other ways to fill your wallet.
-This article details a few ways that students can make that extra bit of money at university.
+This article details a few ways that students can make that extra bit of pocket money at university.

 Sell clothes and other unwanted items online

 Most people have old or unworn clothes they want to get rid of.
 Students especially may notice this when packing to leave home for university, so selling these not only would give you a little extra cash, but would also encourage more sustainable fashion.
 Jewellery, books, and CDs also sell well online.
 Sites like Depop are a haven for second hand and vintage clothing sellers, so to rid yourself of those trousers you wore when you were in year nine, or even to sell that book series you haven’t touched since you were a preteen, why not give online retail a go?